Topvennie/background-gnome/README.md

 Fetches a random image from Unsplash and sets it as the GNOME desktop background.

 Designed for dark wallpapers, making it suitable for transparent terminals with light text.
-The program retries until an image meets the configured darkness threshold (optional and configurable).
+The program keep fetching new images until one meets the configured darkness threshold (optional and configurable).

 Tested on Ubuntu 24.04 (GNOME, X11).